-The Oseh Shalom staff includes our Rabbi, Cantor, School Director, Office Administrator, and Bookkeeper and Administrative Assistant.
-Our wonderful Office Administrator is your first stop for most questions about Oseh but feel free to contact any of our staff directly.
+The Oseh Shalom staff includes our Rabbis, Cantor, School Director, Office Administrator, Bookkeeper and Administrative Assistant.
+Our wonderful Synagogue Administrator Andrew Maayan is your first stop for most questions about Oseh but feel free to contact any of our staff directly.
 Call 301-498-5151 to reach the office.